 When verbal coaching and counseling has not been successful, Performance Improvement Plans (PIPs) are a non-disciplinary focused support model, consisting of weekly 1:1 check-ins for 30, 60, or 90 days) designed to guide course corrections with clear expectations, regular feedback, and ongoing documentation.

-The PIP form can be downloaded here, and you can learn the guidelines for the process, and steps for consulting with your HR Partner.
+The PIP form can be downloaded here, and you can watch this video to learn the guidelines for the process, and steps for consulting with your HR Partner.
 By consulting with your HR Partner, you identify the appropriate strategy for the PIP.
 These can begin at any time after verbal coaching and counseling has not been successful.
 And, for those who receive an overall “Needs Attention” as part of the Achieve Together performance development program for non-represented employees, PIPs will be required.
 Learn more about Achieve Together on our website.

 If a pattern of poor performance does not improve, the Supervisor may want to begin the first level of discipline.
 Before doing so, take the following steps:

 - Review and answer the Client Preparation Questions

 - Speak with your appropriate HR representative or Employee Relations